-When I think of compliance data, the first thing that comes to mind is defense.
+When I think of data driven compliance, the first thing that comes to mind is defense.
 If you don’t know if or how well your compliance initiatives are working, you’ll be hard pressed to defend or improve your program.
 However, a recent survey shows almost half of compliance professionals are only somewhat confident or not confident in the data they use and over half are relying on spreadsheets, documents and email to manage compliance.
 You need to be confident when it comes to protecting yourself, your colleagues and your organization.
 Furthermore, you do not want to depend primarily on a process that is manual because not only is it prone to human errors, but it is extremely time consuming.

 Since there is so much data when it comes to compliance and it is so very important, I wanted to discuss useful data vs. data.
 And, to make it a little more fun on this Friday afternoon, I’ll be comparing it to something we can all relate to – a doctors visit.